lakerchen/react-antd-admin/README.md

 # react-antd-admin
-A administration system demo based on react and antd.
+An administration system demo based on react and antd.